Relocating to Colorado Springs

-If you would like information about our City, click on the following link (Colorado Springs Relocation Package) and we will send you current data to help you get a good overview of our beautiful area.
+If you would like information about our City, request our Relocation information and we will send you current data to help you get a good overview of our beautiful area.

-If you are moving to town and will be looking for a place to live, or if you have found a place to live and now is the time to get packing and moving, here are some helpful tips to make the move as smooth as possible.
+If you are moving to town and will be looking for a place to live, or if you have found a place to live and now is the time to get packing and moving, here are 42 Timely Tips from a Realtor to Make your Move Easier.

 Packing tips: The key to a smooth moving adventure is to make plans and follow a routine as much as possible.
 One of my favorite sites is FLYLady.com.
 She has wonderful advice for packing for a move, getting your house ready to sell, or just plain decluttering!
 I will not try to duplicate, but I encourage you to embrace her easy-to-follow steps to an organized move!
 FlyLady Moving Tips

 - Local Mover – Gorilla Men Movers (719) 355-5351